shubham-1809/MyCertifications/README.md

 # MyCertifications
-This repo contains my all certificates which i received so far.
+This repository contains my all certificates which i received so far.